 Best time to visit Etosha National Park

 The best time to visit Etosha National Park in Namibia is during the winter months, from May to October.
 This is known as the dry season when it is highly unlikely that you’ll see any rain and can bask in glorious temperatures.

 The vegetation becomes sparse so the chances of sighting many species of animals in the low grass greatly increase.

 It is during this time that there are fewer daylight hours, only about 9 on average.
 This means that catching the spectacular ‘Golden Hours’ of sunrise and sunset is easy.
-No safari would be the same without seeing and photographing the wildlife with the backdrop of the most impressive sunset that southern Africa has to offer.
+No safari would be the same without seeing and photographing the wildlife with the backdrop of the most impressive sunset that Namibia has to offer.

 The pan itself looks spectacular at this time of the year.
 It becomes this huge expanse of white that lends itself to the most amazing photographs.

 However, don’t be fooled into thinking that this is the only time of year that you should visit Namibia.
 Summer has plenty to offer if you don’t mind taking your chances with the rain.

 Summertime in Etosha National Park